jtl-software/goprometrics/README.md

 # goprometrics

 The use case for Goprometheus is to provide an aggregator and metrics cache for ephemeral processes.
 Such a scripting languages like PHP.
-Goprometheus is simple, lightweight and fast and provide a easy to use API over HTTP.
+Goprometheus is simple, lightweight, fast and provide easy to use API over HTTP.

 ## Features